NoodlePlexium/Way-Better-Cypher/README.md

 # Way-Better-Cypher
 An advanced cycpher, with a stronger encryption algorithm.
+Created as a fun personal project to improve my Python skills.

 The algorithm starts with an alphabet of letterns numbers and symbols.
 This alphabet is shuffled according to a random seed.